 The Delta House FPS has a production capacity of 80,000 barrels of oil per day (bopd) and 200 million cubic feet per day (MMcfd) of gas.
 The peak capacity of the facility is 100,000bopd and 240MMcfd of gas.
 It reached the nameplate capacity of 80,000bopd in 2016.

 The total investment on the project was $2bn, the financing for which was provided by Arclight.

 Delta House project details

-The project, besides the installation of the FPS, also involved the installation of an oil export line, a gas export line and other subsea systems including nine subsea trees, four subsea manifolds, five multiphase flow meters and ancillary topside control systems and subsea distribution systems.
+In addition to the installation of the FPS, the project involved the installation of an oil export line, a gas export line and other subsea systems, including nine subsea trees, four subsea manifolds, five multiphase flow meters and ancillary topside control systems and subsea distribution systems.
 Up to 200km of infield and export flow-lines and risers were installed as part of the project.

 The installation of the FPS utilises 12 suction pile anchors and 12 pre-set mooring lines.
 The suction piles are 85ft-long, 16ft in diameter and weigh approximately 150t each.

 The production wells for the project were drilled using the deep-water semi-submersible rigs Noble Amos Runner and Sevan Louisiana.
 Seadrill’s dual blowout preventer (BOP) rig West Neptune joined the other rigs in June 2014 to carry out the drilling activities.

 Two initial subsea wells from MC 300 and one initial subsea well from MC 431 are tied back to the FPS.
 Two subsea manifolds of MC 300 were laid approximately 12.8km from the FPS, while a single subsea manifold of the MC 431 was laid approximately 19.3km from the FPS.